Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-A trivalent diagram $\Gamma$ as defined above is enough to determine an integral associated to $\Gamma$ up to sign.
-To consistently determine signs, we need to add orientations to our diagrams.
-This means that we add certain decorations to diagrams, but diagrams which differ only in these decorations are set equal, up to sign (see for example \cite[Definition 3.11]{KMV}).
-Thus the vector space of oriented diagrams is isomorphic to the vector space of the unoriented diagrams defined above (though the isomorphism is canonical only up to signs).
-Furtheremore, there are multiple equivalent ways of orienting trivalent diagrams, with each way having its own advantage.
-We chose to define unoriented diagrams first for these reasons.
-We will use three types of orientations.
-The first two are used in our constructions and proofs while the third one is only used to translate between the first two: \begin{itemize} \item One way to orient diagrams is to order the vertices and orient each edge.
-If $\Gamma$ and $\Gamma'$ differ by a permutation $\sigma$ of the vertices, then $\Gamma$ is declared to be equal to $(-1)^{\mathrm{sign}(\sigma)}\Gamma'$.
+A trivalent diagram $\Gamma$ is enough to determine a configuration space integral and hence a class in $H^*\Emb(\R, \R^d)$, but only up to sign.
+To consistently determine signs, we need orientations.
+This means that we add certain decorations to diagrams, but diagrams differing only in these decorations are set equal, up to a sign.
+See for example \cite[Definition 3.11]{KMV}.
+So an orientation is an equivalence class of decorations, and thus the vector space of oriented diagrams is isomorphic to the vector space of the unoriented diagrams defined above (though the isomorphism is canonical only up to signs).
+The required type of orientation differs depending on the parity of the dimension $d$ of the ambient Euclidean space.
+We first address the case of odd $d$, which is our primary focus.
+We alternately use two equivalent types of orientations: \begin{itemize} \item One way to orient diagrams is to order the vertices and orient each edge.
+If $\Gamma$ and $\Gamma'$ differ by a permutation $\sigma$ of the vertex labels, then $\Gamma$ is declared to be equal to $(-1)^{\mathrm{sign}(\sigma)}\Gamma'$.
 If $\Gamma$ and $\Gamma'$ differ by the orientation of one edge, then $\Gamma=-\Gamma'$.
 The advantage of this orientation is that it is most directly related to configuration space integrals.
-We thus call this an \emph{integration orientation}. \item A second way, often called a \emph{Lie orientation} \cite{KuperbergThurston}, is to order the half-edges emanating from each vertex.
+We thus call this an \emph{integration orientation}. \item A second way, often called a \emph{Lie orientation} \cite{KuperbergThurston}, is to give a cyclic ordering of the half-edges emanating from each vertex.
 Typically, one specifies such an orientation using a planar embedding of $\Gamma$, ordering the half-edges at each vertex counter-clockwise.
 If $\Gamma$ and $\Gamma'$ differ by a permutation $\sigma$ of half-edges at one vertex, then $\Gamma$ is declared to be equal to $(-1)^{\mathrm{sign}(\sigma)}\Gamma'$.
-Note that if $\Gamma$ is a chord diagram, such an orientation consits of no data at all.
+Note that if $\Gamma$ is a chord diagram, such an orientation consists of no data at all.
 The Lie orientation has the advantage that it requires only a planar embedding of a diagram and no labels or arrows.
-It is equivalent to an integration orientation by considering another orientation as follows. \item A third type of orientation is given by an ordering of the vertices and an ordering of all the half-edges in the diagram.
-We call this a \emph{half-edge orientation}.
-If two diagrams $\Gamma,\Gamma'$ differ by a permutation $\sigma$ of either the vertices of the half-edges, then $\Gamma$ is set equal to $(-1)^{\mathrm{sign}(\sigma)}\Gamma'$.
-An integration orientation canonically determines such an orientation, as explained in \cite[p.~4]{KuperbergThurston}.
-Similarly, a Lie orientation canonically determines such an orientation.
-The composition of these canonical isomorphisms associates to a Lie orientation a canonical integration orientation. \end{itemize}
+In this context, the orientation relations are often called \emph{antisymmetry (AS) relations}. \end{itemize} Either of the two types of orientation canonically determines the other, as explained in \cite[p.~4]{KuperbergThurston} and \cite[Proposition B.1]{DThurstonABThesis}.
+We will consider arbitrary $d$ in Section \ref{Cohomology}. \begin{itemize} \item For even $d$, an orientation can be given by an ordering of the edges and an ordering of the segment vertices.
+If $\Gamma$ and $\Gamma'$ differ by a permutation $\sigma$ of the edge-labels, then then $\Gamma$ is set equal to $(-1)^{\mathrm{sign}(\sigma)}\Gamma'$.
+A similar relation is imposed if $\Gamma$ and $\Gamma'$ differ by a permutation of the segment vertex labels.
+In this parity, this is also precisely the data needed to define a configuration space integral on the nose, not just up to sign. \end{itemize} Every diagram appearing in the expression for a Milnor invariant will be a forest, meaning that it has no closed loops of edges.
+Certain salient terms will be trees, meaning that any two vertices can be joined by a path of edges.
+In the case of trees, as shown in the above two references, an orientation of odd type canonically determines an orientation of even type (and vice-versa).